 Porto Covo is a very small town.
-But there, we encountered significantly more tourists for the first time.
+But there, for the first time, we encountered significantly more tourists.
 I don’t know whether they were all staying in Porto Covo.
 Certainly, you can’t see big hotels anywhere, so I assume that most of them were staying in rented houses or rooms, the same as us.

 I like this particular aspect in this part of Portugal, unlike in Algarve that we visited afterwards and where we came face to face with frightening levels of mass tourism.
 Porto Covo seemed like a tranquil place, perfect to rest and relax.

 But, it also means that there is not much to do in Porto Covo, apart from going to the beach during the day and for dinner and a walk in the evening.
 Although, this sounds like a perfectly fine way to spend several days.

 You can see the main street – R. Vasco da Gama – in these photos.
 There are some interesting restaurants and also touristic shops that sell alternative Portuguese souvenirs.
 We were in Porto Covo during the day, so I don’t know how it is in the evening, but I am sure that there would be many more people around, in search of an evening entertainment.

 We also visited Vila Nova de Milfontes.
 What’s very special about this town is that it’s located at the estuary of the Mira River into the Atlantic Ocean.

 The same as Porto Covo, it’s a small place that you can visit in a couple of hours.